jbilcke-hf/ai-clip-factory/README.md

 Right now (2023-10-19) the default model is the base Hotshot-XL (use the official website for faster inference at [https://hotshot.co](https://hotshot.co)).

+# Interpolation model

+The default model used for interpolation is [ST-MFNet](https://github.com/zsxkib/ST-MFNet)

 ## Setup

 If you run the app locally you need to create a `.env.local` file